Cass Review: Reception by academics and researchers

 Some academics in the UK agreed with the Cass Review's findings stating a lack of evidence; others, both in the UK and internationally, disagreed with the report's methodology and findings.

 Several scholars and organisations have criticised the Cass Review's conclusions and the evidence base used to support them.
 Researchers Cal Horton and Ruth Pearce have said of the Cass Review, "its most controversial recommendations are based on prejudice rather than evidence".
-Cal Horton criticised the Interim Report and other documents for prioritising research on aetiology of trans identities, saying: "Research into the causation of trans identities has a pathologized history, running parallel to efforts to prevent or cure transness."
-Cal Horton also criticised the Interim Report's support of exploratory therapy and its use of the terminology of "desistance".
+Horton criticised the Interim Report and other documents for prioritising research on aetiology of trans identities, saying: "Research into the causation of trans identities has a pathologized history, running parallel to efforts to prevent or cure transness."
+Horton also criticised the Interim Report's support of exploratory therapy and its use of the terminology of "desistance".

 Various scholars also criticised the emphasis on high and moderate quality evidence, saying that paediatric care often relies on low quality evidence in other areas; that in downgrading qualitative research, the patient voice was minimised; and that the highest quality evidence (such as from randomised controlled trials) may be difficult or unethical to obtain in this area.

 Academics have also criticised unsupported claims that social transition and puberty blockers may "change the trajectory of psychosexual and gender identity development" and that youth who transition may lose the opportunity to experience adulthood as a gender they don't identify with.

 In September 2024, a commentary was published in Journal of Adolescent Health arguing that other scholars had made "lengthy and nuanced rebuttals to the Cass report".
 The commentary says that Cass's conclusions generally focus on "limiting or minimizing medical gender-affirming care (GAC) for youth" and that she "minimizes the robust data and the potential negative impact of increasing barriers for an already disenfranchised group".
 The commentary states that "GAC for youth is well supported by evidence" and that concerns about the evidence base and the need for more research "do not warrant removal of access to this important care".
 The commentary further suggests that randomised controlled trials (RCT) would not be ethically feasible for young people experiencing gender dysphoria.